Sector Development Archives - ISO-BEA

 Program Closure

 The Travel Program has a rolling deadline and applications are assessed as they are submitted.
-Funding is allocated until the funding for the fiscal year has been depleted.
+The program remains open until the funds have been fully allocated.
 This means the program can close at any time without notice.

-Once the funding has been depleted, the ISO will:
+Once the funding has been allocated, the ISO will:

 • Close the program in the ISO Portal;